 If drivers are distracted and focused on something else, it's normal to think that any accident that arises from their inattention is their fault, right?

 Not necessarily.
 While distracted driving may certainly contribute to a car crash happening, Ohio laws are more complex and tend to look at the bigger picture.
-So regardless of whether you are a driver accused of a distracted driver or a victim of a car accident caused by one, it's better to seek the assistance of personal injury lawyers because in the state of Ohio, no lawsuit is without its twists and turns.
+If you were the victim of a car accident caused by a distracted driver, you may want to consider seeking the assistance of an experienced car accident attorney in Columbus, Ohio.

 What is Distracted Driving?

 Before we get to the legalities, let's first determine what constitutes distracted driving.
 The Centers for Disease Control and Prevention, or the CDC, defines distracted driving as driving while engaged in another activity that takes away your focus from the act of driving.
 Anything can become a distraction if it takes their attention away from the road and other motorists.

 Distracted Driving can be broken down into 3 types:

 - Visual - This constitutes anything that takes your eyes off the road.
 Cell phone use, or looking at your passenger while talking to them is considered a visual distraction.

 - Manual - Any type of distraction that causes the driver to take their hands off the wheel.
 This can include sending a text message to someone else or eating while on the road.